How to get official translation of driver's license for the DMV in USA

 Why Check?
 You need to check because if your DMV needs notarization and you don't get it, they might not accept your translated license.
 But if they don't need it, you can save time and money by not doing it.

-The DMV needs to see your original driver's license to make sure it’s real and valid.
+The DMV needs to see your original driver's license to make sure it's real and valid.
 They will look at things like your photo, the issue date, and any official stamps or seals on it, while the translated document is needed so the DMV staff, who may not understand the language of your original license, can read and understand all the information on it.
 Note, that your original license will be given back to you after they confirm the details on the translated version.
-It's a good idea to keep copies of both your original license and the translation for your records.
+It's a good idea to keep copies of both your original document and the translation for your records.

 Verification and Approval